wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 &nbsp;**Allergy Warning: milk (whipped cream).**<br>&nbsp;Content Warning: please click [here](/warnings).

 Kitunda Argle is a collaboration between Daniel Hunt and Alex Willmott.
-Together they have performed at the Whitstable Biennale, Nottingham Contemporary, The Bracknell Gallery, Watch this Space at the National Theatre, LIFT Molten Festival, and the International Riverside Festival, Stockton.
+Together they have performed at Whitstable Biennale, Nottingham Contemporary, The Bracknell Gallery at South Hill Park, Watch This Space at the National Theatre, LIFT Molten Festival, Stockton International Riverside Festival.

 <a href="https://danielhunt.live" target="_blank">danielhunt.live</a>
 <hr>
 Krissi Musiol & Amy Vreeke · *Ready To Pop*

-Inspired by the baby that's just about ready to P-O-P… Join Krissi & Amy in some balloon popping, party popping, fizz popping, bubble popping, popcorn popping — and explore this messy and sensorial celebration of birth and motherhood.
+Inspired by the baby that's just about ready to P-O-P…<br>Join Krissi & Amy in some balloon popping, party popping, fizz popping, bubble popping, popcorn popping — and explore this messy and sensorial celebration of birth and motherhood.

 &nbsp;**Allergy Warning: latex (balloons).**<br>&nbsp;Content Warning: please click [here](/warnings).